Traveling the world on your own sounds fun and all, but who the heck can afford it?

 “Coming from a third world country, I save up by waiting on airline sales if I already have a place in mind.
 Once I booked a place, I then set up price alerts for my ideal hostels which are chosen based on freebies i.e. free meals, breakfasts, coffee, kitchen use, toiletries etc.

 I cut on my expenses and allot money by automatically crediting from one account to a save-up account every pay day.
-I limit my visits to the mall, shops, and grocery as these are tempting ways to spend.
+Limiting my visits to the mall, shops, and grocery store works well, as these are tempting ways to spend.
 I use rewards and discounts of all membership cards and credit cards.” – Merie, The Philippines

 Little by little: